-Please explore the links below to learn more about options to report an incident of sexual violence.
+Please explore the links below to learn more about options to report an incident of sexual misconduct.

 In an effort to support the individual as well as the campus community, the options listed below will initiate a response process.
-For the safety and security of our campus, the University must investigate all claims of violence within the community, whether the survivor elects to participate or not.
-If you wish to speak with someone for confidential support, please see below or the offices lised as "confidential" on the resources section of this site.
+For the safety and security of our campus, the University must investigate all claims of sexual misconduct and violence within the community, whether the survivor elects to participate or not.
+If you wish to speak with someone for confidential support, please see below or the offices listed as "confidential" on the resources section of this site.

-Confidential support when deciding whether to report – Reporting an instance of sexual violence can be confusing.
+Confidential support when deciding whether to report – Reporting an instance of sexual misconduct might seem confusing.
 A survivor may be unsure of if or when they would like to report what occurred.
 Talking with someone for confidential support, or to discuss if and when to report an assault, can be helpful.
-Confidential support options at Saint Joseph’s University include, Counseling & Psychological Services (CAPS), Rape Education Prevention Program (REPP), and the Student Health Center.
+Confidential support options at Saint Joseph’s University include counseling support through Counseling & Psychological Services (CAPS), and medical support and treatment through the Student Health Center.

-The Following Offices can assist in reporting an incident of sexual violence:
+The following are some key offices that can assist in reporting an incident of sexual misconduct:

 - Office of Student Outreach & Support (610-660-1149)

-For information on SJU policies related to violence, please see the links below:
+For information on SJU policies related to misconduct, please see: